seanmpuckett/sai/readme.md

 SAI doesn't make it impossible to write sloppy, ugly and buggy code.
 However, SAI's _affordances_ tend to emphasise clear code, while making some of the more egregiously obnoxious Javascript hacks and idioms either impossible, or just very difficult.
 Just because you _can_ do something a certain way in JS doesn't mean you _should_.

+### Usage Notes

+Required modules: SAI relies on PEGjs to compile its grammar, and lodash for some support routines.
+JS-beautify has been included to tidy up the generated Javascript.
+However, its use is completely optional.

+Parser compilation: The first time SAI runs, the *saigrammar.peg* language specification (2k lines) is compiled by PEGjs, which takes several seconds.
+The resulting Javascript parser (~19K lines) is saved as *saigrammar.cached*, which will be reused on subsequent runs if possible.

+When creating SAI objects, the pre-compiled parser is used to create a native Javascript prototype for each object, just once.
+Subsequent calls to SAI.Require or SAI.Create for the same object run at Javascript speeds.
+You can re-use the prototypes once created just like any other Javascript prototype.

 ### Learn More

 Refer to the samples and docs!